Starting and Finishing Time

 School opens at 8.50 and finishes at 13.30 for junior and senior infants.
 All other classes finish school at 14.30.
 There are two lunch breaks during the day; a short break from 10.30-10.45 and a longer break from 12.35 to 13.00.
 For the first 2 weeks in September, junior infants finish at 12.00pm as it is important for the pupils to settle into their new environment.

 All junior infants go home at 13.30.
 Please be there on time to collect your child as they will become anxious if they think they are forgotten.
 The children will be walked out to the front gate and can be collected from there.
-For the first two weeks in September, while the children get use to their surroundings, they will go home at the earlier time of 12 o’clock.
+For the first few weeks in September, while the children get use to their surroundings, they will go home at the earlier time of 12 o’clock.
 For safety reasons and to avoid confusion, please inform the teacher if crèche, family member or a friend is collecting your child.

 If your child is arriving late or going home early, they must be dropped off or collected by an adult and the office/teacher informed.